-The strategic direction of the Commission is guided by the Western Australian Mental Health, Alcohol and Other Drug Services Plan 2015-2025: Better Choices.
-Better Lives.
+The strategic direction of the Commission is guided by the Western Australian Mental Health, Alcohol and Other Drug Services Plan 2015-2025.

 The Plan provides a roadmap for service development, transformation and expansion of mental health, alcohol and other drug services over the next ten years.

-The implementation of the Plan over the next ten years will require partnerships with all key stakeholders, including all levels of Government, private and non-government, health and non-health sectors, clinicians, consumers, families and carers.
+The implementation of the Plan requires partnerships between all key stakeholders, including all levels of Government, private and non-government, health and non-health sectors, clinicians, consumers, families and carers.

 Our vision is for a Western Australian community that experiences minimal alcohol and other drug-related harms and optimal mental health.